WhitehillGroup/RankCache/README.md

 JSM RankCache is a library designed to make it easier to obtain up-to-date group ranking information across all of your in-game scripts.

+**Why use this over :GetRankInGroup/:GetRoleInGroup?**
+The data returned by these functions are cached by Roblox, meaning data won't always be up-to-date when fetching from your scripts.
+If your game relies heavily on group ranks (i.e. group ranks correspond to in-game jobs), you'll want the most up-to-date information to ensure players have the best experience.
+The latest data can be fetched using GroupService, but this can result in a lot of API requests; which is where this module comes in.
+This RankCache library handles caching of these requests so that you can control exactly when rank data is refreshed and new data is fetched, whilst keeping API requests to a minimum.

-Knowledge of Roblox scripting is required to use this library.
+⚠️ Knowledge of Roblox scripting is required to use this library.

 ---